Searching

 Autocomplete

-In case you see a record lookup editor (a text box with a ellipsis ellipsis button and clear clear button at the right), you can type the first few letters of the entry you want to match, and NEXUS will fill that value without having to click ellipsis and pick a value from the picker dialog.
+In case you see a record lookup editor (a text box with a ellipsis ellipsis button and clear clear button at the right), you can begin typing the desired value.
+NEXUS IC automatically completes the entry where possible, without opening the picker dialog.

 _images/general.search.autocomplete.png